epiforecasts/covid/README.md

 # Temporal variation in transmission during the COVID-19 outbreak

 For the underlying estimates see [here](https://github.com/epiforecasts/covid-rt-estimates).
 See [here](https://github.com/epiforecasts/EpiNow2) for documentation on the methodology used.
 See [here](https://github.com/epiforecasts/covidregionaldata) for our data back-end.
-Interactive visualisations are powered by [`RtD3`](https://epiforecasts.io/RtD3/).

 ## Usage